South Coast Tramping and Lodge Trips

 Tim Wiel 021 294 5051 southcoast@ortt.org.nz

 The South Coast track heads into the southern reaches of the Fiordland National Park.
-The track takes us along the rugged southern coast of the South Island that borders the Southern Ocean - where there is nothing between us and Antarctica but sea.
+The South Coast track is close by to the rugged southern coast of the South Island that borders the Southern Ocean - where there is nothing between us and Antarctica but the southern ocean.

-Another highlight of our tramp is catching the Wairaurahiri Jet for our ride down the Wairaurahiri river from the Lake Hauroko road end.
-The boat ride lasts 90 minutes and is one of the most spectacular jet boat trips in the world as we drop around 200 metres of altitude over 34kms of Grade 3 rapids.
+And yet another highlight of our tramp is catching the Wairaurahiri Jet along the Wairaurahiri river and across Lake Hauroko.
+The boat ride lasts 90 minutes and is one of the most spectacular jet boat trips in the world as the 1st trip drops around 200 metres of altitude over 34kms of Grade 3 rapids, and in reverse on the 2nd trip.
 This river is the fastest-flowing navigable river in New Zealand and is a breath-taking ride!
 The Wairaurahiri River is sometimes referred to by locals as "New Zealand's longest waterfall".
+Lake Hauroko is NZ's deepest lake and is locked away in a timeless forest and is often cloaked in mist ... creating a mystical place to visit!

-Day 1Bus leaves the Leviathan Hotel in Dunedin at 10.00am for Tuatapere (we travel together with the Hump Ridge Trampers), stopping on the way for lunch at your own cost.
-The bus will drop you off for an afternoon Jet Boat Ride, 90 minutes down the Wairaurahiri River from Lake Hauroko to Waitutu Lodge.
+Day 1: Vans leave the Leviathan Hotel in Dunedin at 9.00am for Tuatapere, stopping on the way for lunch at your own cost.
+The vans will drop you off for an (depending on the trip) an afternoon Jet Boat Ride, 90 minutes down the Wairaurahiri River from Lake Hauroko to Waitutu Lodge (Trip 1), or an adventurous Helicopter Ride across the humpridge to the lodge (Trip 2).

 We organise all the food and equipment to cook it with.
 You help carry it, cook it and eat it.
 Your share of the food/equipment you need to carry will be approximately 2kg.
 You will need to bring your own utensils and plate/mug, and sleeping bag.